 Yvette will also show you healthy and effective playing form, and how to get the most efficiency out of your practice time.
 Build hand independence and learn two-handed tapping that utilizes fingerpicking and tapping simultaneously.

-Take a minute to view 3 sample lesson ideas from our Yvette Young Course.
+Take a minute to review the course lessons from our Yvette Young Course.
 Filmed in 4k and delivered in 1080p video quality, this course is a JamPlay exclusive and can't be found anywhere else.

 Welcome to Yvette Young's series!
 Join Yvette as she gets creative with open tunings.